 You can always transfer your domain name to another popular domain name registrar if you’re not happy with your existing provider.
 On some domain registrars, you may have to pay an additional year of registration fee for domain transfer.

 Do I need both domain name and web hosting to build a website?

 Yes, you need both the domain name and web hosting to build a website.
-Domain name is your website’s address on the internet whereas web hosting is where your website files are stored.
-For more details, see our guide on difference between domain name vs web hosting (explained).
+A domain name is your website’s address on the internet, whereas web hosting is where your website files are stored.
+For more details, see our guide on the difference between domain name vs. web hosting (explained).

 Can I buy a domain name forever (permanently)?

 No, you cannot buy a domain name permanently.
-Domain name registration is done on a yearly basis.
-However, you can pre-pay for up to 10 years which guarantees that you will have a domain name for 10 years.
+Domain name prices are for annual registrations, which means you need to renew it each year.
+However, you can pre-pay for up to 10 years, which guarantees that you will have a domain name for 10 years.

 When using a hosted website builder platform, the cost of your domain name will vary.
 It’s important to remember that website builder platforms offer a combination of hosting + domain.

-We hope this article helped you learn how much does a domain name really cost.
-You may also want to see our guide on how much does it really cost to build a WordPress website.
+We hope this article helped you learn how much a domain name really costs.
+You may also want to see our guide on how much it really costs to build a WordPress website.